How to Appeal a CHC Decision: The Complete Family Guide (2026)

 Two practical points to get right at the start.
 First, the appeal route depends on the stage of refusal.
 A refusal at the Checklist screening stage is not an eligibility refusal — it declines referral to full assessment.
 The route there is a written request that the ICB reconsider the Checklist, supplying evidence that one or more domains were scored too low.
 A refusal at the DST/MDT (full assessment) stage is an eligibility refusal, and that is what triggers the two-stage appeal process described in the rest of this guide.
 For the wider context of who qualifies, see our guide to who qualifies for CHC funding in 2026.

 Second, the appeal must come from someone with authority to act for the person assessed.
 That includes the person themselves (if they have capacity), a deputy appointed by the Court of Protection, an attorney under a registered LPA for Health and Welfare, or a family member with the person's written consent.
 Fast-track CHC refusals follow a different route — they are reviewed urgently, not under the standard appeal process.
-For families weighing a related route to past care fees, see retrospective CHC claims for past care fees.
+For families weighing a related route to past care fees, see how to reclaim fees for a past period of care.

 A practical note on capacity.
 If the person assessed lacks capacity to consent to the appeal, the route depends on what arrangements exist.
 A registered LPA for Health and Welfare is the cleanest — the attorney acts in the person's best interests under section 4 of the Mental Capacity Act 2005.
 A Court of Protection deputyship for personal welfare is rarer but also serves.
 Without either, a family member can still pursue an appeal in the person's name on a best-interests basis, but the ICB may require evidence of the family's standing — typically a written explanation of the relationship, the person's documented lack of capacity, and (where appropriate) IMCA involvement.
 If the person assessed has died, an executor or personal representative of the estate may continue an appeal, normally focused on retrospective claims rather than future funding.